bitfocus/website/for-developers/2_module_development/Module-Development.md

-_Note: This is a placeholder until the companion-module-base wiki is transfered in_
+_Note: This is a placeholder until the companion-module-base wiki is transferred in_

 So, you want to develop a module for Companion?
 Welcome!
 This wiki describes what you need to know and do to make a beautiful module being able to control your favorite gear with Companion.